ArseneEvsen/SwapAssets/README.md

 # SwapAssets development :
 ### Made so far :
-  - Smart contract conception/development/tests
+  - Smart contract -> conception/development/tests

 ### Under development :
   - 3D assets Launcher [Unity]
   - SwapAssets Dapp [VueJS]

 # What is SwapAssets ?
 ### SwapAssets is a web3 tokenization project - it's goal is to manage (buy/sell/trade/) NFT assets in the blockchain.
+It can divide on-chain assets into multiple fractions.

-## The solution :
+## 3D Launcher :
 ### With the 3D launcher made with Unity (that can be download in the "SwapAssets-Project" folder), users can connect their wallet with their mobile app wallet, through a QR Code and then start buy, sell and trade assets in the SwapAssets smart contract exchange.

 ## Smart Contract Exchange